soffes/blog/published/2010-07-22-how-to-learn-rails/how-to-learn-rails.markdown

 ---
-title: How To Learn Rails
+tags:
+- development
-categories: development ruby
+- ruby
 ---

+# How To Learn Rails

 A lot of people ask me how to learn [Ruby on Rails](http://rubyonrails.org).
 I usually forward this email I wrote awhile back to a friend.
 I figured it would probably be better to post it on my blog so more people can benefit from it.